matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/hardhat/_hardhat-deploy-testnet.md

      :code-import{filePath="zksync-os/hardhat.config.ts:hh-config"}
     ```

-1. Add your private key to the keystore as `TESTNET_PRIVATE_KEY`.
+1. Add your private key to the Hardhat keystore as `TESTNET_PRIVATE_KEY`.
+    If you've never used `hardhat keystore` before, you will be asked to set up a password.
-  Get this from your browser wallet for the same account where you bridged testnet ETH.
+    Get the private key from your browser wallet for the same account where you bridged testnet ETH.

     ::code-group